Aleberry

 Aleberry is a beverage made by boiling ale with spice (such as nutmeg), sugar and bread-sops, the last commonly toasted.
 It is sweetened, strained, and drunk hot.
 The word is "a corruption of ale-bree ... bree (Anglo-Saxon brin, broth)."

 Aleberry was often used as a domestic remedy for a cold.

+William Salmon gives a recipe for aleberry in his The family dictionary, or, Houshold [sic] companion, published 1695: